poolup-devs/poolup_backend/README.md

 		6. **Password too short** -> "Password must be at least 8 characters long!"

 - Sends a confirmation email containing the following link: https://bruinpool.io/users/verify?token=TOKENATTACHEDHERE.
 The user must activate within **30 minutes** after signing up, or they must signup again.
-- The email is parsed to determine the school the user attends, and the `school` property is updated.
+- The `school` property is updated by parsing the email.
 If the school cannot be identified during sign-up, the field is set to **null**, and the account will still be created.
-	- Reads from a Schools collection in the database that contains the two properties: emailDomain and school
+	- To perform email parsing, a Schools collection is assumed to exist in the database that contains the two properties: emailDomain and school
-		- eg. {"emailDomain": "ucla", "school": "UCLA"} will correctly identify the school for both example@g.ucla.edu and example@ucla.edu
-	- Store the associations via a JSON file and import to the database via the mongoexport command
+        - The associations can be stored in a JSON file and imported periodically to the database via the mongoexport command
+		- Example of JSON entry: {"emailDomain": "ucla", "school": "UCLA"}
+            - This entry identifies the school 'UCLA' for the emails: "example@g.ucla.edu" and "example@ucla.edu"
 - A default profile pic of Bruinbear with random color is assigned